billy-le/fullstack-workshop/steps/step-17-installing-and-using-get-method-with-postman/README.md

 ### Step

 1. Okay, let's now get all our files and make the request!
 First thing you want is [Postman](https://www.getpostman.com/).
 It's a Google application that you can use to test your API's endpoints.
+Also, let's delete our `index.html` since we will makes some changes in our `server.js` file.

 2. After that let's change the code in our `app.get()` to: